[Chapter Four: Judges of El]

 Abraham in Egypt

 Beyond the cryptic account in the bible, there is little in regard to Abraham's stay in Egypt in ancient literature beyond a few fragments.
-Higgins continues the above account: "Alexander Polyhistor, who lived about ninety years before Christ, and Eupolemus [the so-called Pseudo Eupolemus], who lived about 250 years before Christ, say that [Abraham] came and resided in Egypt at Heliopolis, that is Maturea, and there taught astrology, which he did not profess to have invented, but to have learnt it from his ancestors, of course in the East."
+Higgins continues the above account: "Alexander Polyhistor, who lived about ninety years before Christ, and Eupolemus [Pseudo Eupolemus], who lived about 250 years before Christ, say that [Abraham] came and resided in Egypt at Heliopolis, that is Maturea, and there taught astrology, which he did not profess to have invented, but to have learnt it from his ancestors, of course in the East."

 According to Eusebius, quoting from Alexander Polyhistor,